reg-dataplatform/reg-aws-terraform-library/lambda/README.md

     - path where .zip file will be stored locally
 - `lambda_handler`
     - execution handler used to invoke lambda
+- `module_name`
+    - name of child module - used to create resource name

 ### Optional (default values used unless specified)
-- `added_name`
-    - name added to lambda in aws - could be used if several lambdas are needed within the same module
-    - default: `main`
 - `lambda_runtime`
     - Runtime environment to be used when executing lambda
     - default: `python3.7`